Prem-Deep9/Prem-Deep9/README.md

 # 👋 Hi, I’m Prem Deep
+💻 Currently working at [Decently](https://www.decently.co.uk/) as a Data Scientist.\
-💻 I currently work at [VEC-University of Liverpool](https://www.virtualengineeringcentre.com/) as a Data Scientist.\
+💻 Previously worked at the [University of Liverpool](https://www.liverpool.ac.uk/) - [Virtual Engineering Centre](https://www.virtualengineeringcentre.com/) as a Data Scientist.\
+💻 Previously worked at [Accenture](https://www.accenture.com/in-en) as an Associate Software Engineer in Full Stack Web Development.\
-🌱 I am here to learn, experiment and create on AI and Data Science projects.\
+🌱 I am here to learn, experiment, and create on AI and Data Science projects.\
 📫 Reach me at mareedupremdeep@gmail.com

 <!---